10 Best HVAC Companies in Lawrence, OH

 Check Credentials

-It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
+It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Ohio, HVAC contractors are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors must have at least five years of experience, possess a minimum amount of contractor liability coverage, and pass an exam.
-Your local jurisdiction may have additional licensing requirements.
-Also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+Specific jurisdictions may have additional requirements.
+Checking reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can assist your decision as well.
+Choose a company with great reviews and reports of positive customer experiences.

 Understand Work Details

 Always make sure you understand the details of any project.
 When HVAC repairs are required, your provider should specify which parts require replacement and why.
 Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
 When replacing your HVAC, request that the company explain the new brand, estimated installation time, model, features, and energy efficiency.
-Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Before work starts, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Compare Warranties